First Steps Program

-Infant death can occur for a variety of reasons.
-The Health Department's Fetal and Infant Mortality Review (FIMR), and Infant Vitality & Maternal Health Improvement teams are committed to reducing the number of infant deaths through collaboration, outreach and education.
+The death of a baby can occur for a variety of reasons.
+However, through collaboration, education and outreach, those numbers are dropping.
+CHD’s Fetal and Infant Mortality Review (FIMR) and Maternal & Infant Health teams are committed to keeping babies alive and healthy.

 - SIDS/Sudden Unexplained Infant Death